opertifelipe/opertifelipe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As a Full Stack Data Scientist, I have an extensive expertise in Natural Language Processing (NLP) and Deep Learning.
+I have an extensive expertise in Natural Language Processing (NLP) and Deep Learning.
 My skills include designing, developing, and deploying advanced artificial intelligence solutions that drive business outcomes.

 I have worked extensively with Azure cloud infrastructure and AWS, utilizing technologies such as Docker, Kubernetes, and FastAPI.
 I hold a Ph.D. in Physics of Complex Systems, with research focused on computational analysis for socio-economic sciences.
 My skill set includes natural language processing, generative ai, deep learning, machine learning, software engineering, and data analysis.